2023 Planning Board Proposed

 In conclusion, in order to preserve the right of residents to direct growth in town and to preserve our town’s resources, please tell the planning board to ensure that that the stormwater restrictions that have protected our town for years remain in our zoning ordinance and squarely in the hands of the town’s residents.

-During the fall of 2019 the planning department was reviewing draft language for proposed storm water ordinance changes.
+The Planning Department has proposed the following language as stormwater regulation.
 These changes are being driven by a federal EPA permit based on regulation that is changed due to a recent US Supreme Court ruling.

 The proposed stormwater ordinance is costly to the town and damages private property rights, business and agricultural interests.